pytek-io/demos/presentations/reflect.md

 # What functionality does Reflect provide?
-Reflect can be used to serve either stand alone web apps or dynamic content embedded in existing webpages.
+Reflect can be used to build either stand alone web apps or dynamic content embedded in existing webpages.

 In both cases users load a generic JavaScript client app that will be driven from a Python process on the server side.

 # How does Reflect relates to No/Low Code solutions?
 Low/No code solutions generally comes with a powerful UI allowing to extract and publish data and define actions either through a UI interface or short code.